Evaluating Learning Congestion control Schemes for LEO Constellations: Micro-benchmarks

-Cubic's bandwidth probing heuristic, which is based on a time-dependent cubic function centred around the last known maximum congestion window, is shown to be effective at tracking the available bandwidth despite the dynamically changing base RTT (solid blue line).
-Similarly, BBRv3 tracks the available bandwidth well, with its performance being slightly worse compared to Cubic.
-We observed a similar deficit in BBRv3's goodput in the LeoEM experiment, in Section \ref{sec:LeoEM_Goodput}.
-This is attributed to its minimum RTT filter which, combined with its wall clock bandwidth probing approach, causes a slightly slower adaptation to bandwidth increases, as it must wait at most 3 seconds to start the `probe bandwidth' phase to explore newly available bandwidth.
-We can clearly see this in Figure \ref{fig:response_send_rate} (top) at the 120-second mark, where BBRv3 takes around 12 seconds to adapt to the sharp increase in base RTT, during which it maintains a much lower sending rate than optimal.
 Vivace performs in line with the LeoEM experimentation (solid purple line).
 Vivace's responsiveness deficit is attributed to (1) its monitoring interval being based on the underlying RTT, (2) the bandwidth growth cap Vivace employs to filter out erroneous values, and (3) the periodic sending rate reversal to a much lower rate when utility is no longer increasing.
-We see slow bandwidth exploration due to high RTT at the 120-second and 195-second marks, in Figure \ref{fig:response_send_rate}; the drops in the sending rate are seen throughout.
-This experiment confirms our previous findings in Section \ref{sec:LeoEM} with respect to the non-responsiveness of RL-based CC schemes.
-The traces that Sage uses for training include changing bandwidth values in its step scenarios \cite{sage}, however, these changes are based on a set of fixed multipliers.
-In this experiment, bandwidth and base RTT values are uniformly selected, and Sage cannot capture the available bandwidth, achieving the lowest average performance between all CC schemes (solid red line).
-Astraea is also unable to respond to frequent base RTT and bandwidth fluctuations, achieving less than half the optimal performance (solid green line).
-In Figure \ref{fig:response_send_rate} (top), we observe that the sending rate of Astraea is throttled when the base RTT is higher than the minimum observed RTT.
-Up to the 120-second mark, the base RTT is the lowest, and the Astraea flow captures all available bandwidth.
+Vivace ramps up its sending rate slowly because of the large RTT increase around the 190-second mark in Figure \ref{fig:response_send_rate}, and the characteristic sending-rate dips persist throughout the experiment.
+Astraea is unable to respond to frequent base RTT and bandwidth fluctuations, achieving around half the optimal performance (solid green line).
+In Figure \ref{fig:response_send_rate} (top), we observe that the sending rate of Astraea collapses when the base RTT is higher than the minimum observed RTT.
+Up to the 135-second mark, the base RTT is the lowest, and the Astraea flow captures all available bandwidth.
 Subsequently, Astraea only sees higher base RTT values than its recorded minimum value, and consequently, it is unable to capture much of the available bandwidth.
-Because Astraea’s RL agent uses the current RTT divided by the minimum RTT seen so far as a congestion signal, any time the measured base RTT exceeds its historical minimum (a typical occurrence on a LEO satellite network path), it interprets this as queue build-up, which has learnt to react to by reducing its sending rate.
-Astraea has not seen varying bandwidth and RTT values during training.
+The Astraea RL agent uses the current RTT divided by the minimum RTT seen so far as a congestion signal.
+Any time the measured base RTT exceeds its historical minimum (a typical occurrence on a LEO satellite network path), it is interpreted as queue build-up, which it has learnt to counteract by reducing its sending rate.
+Astraea has not seen varying RTT values during training episodes.

 \textbf{Varying Bandwidth, Base RTT and Non-Congestive Loss}.
 Here, we add random packet loss to the setup above to emulate effects of harsh weather \cite{rain_fade}.
 We do so by uniformly selecting a random loss probability from the range $0$\% - $1$\%.
 We plot the cumulative goodput distribution in dashed lines in Figure \ref{fig:response_goodput_cdf} and the evolution of the sending rate in Figure \ref{fig:response_send_rate} (bottom).